timfong888/digital-garden-template/src/site/notes/Address Anger.md

 <div class="convertful-202420"></div>

 ### closes conversation
-One of the downfalls of the fact that it breaks connection is that it closes conversation.
+Anger that breaks connection closes conversation.

 When someone is angry, it's hard to have a conversation.
-You can't really ask why or how.

-It's one of those things.
-Whereas with these others you can at least get curious.
-Now, someone can, and that is a good antidote, and we talk about that in other training outside of this devotional.

-But it closes conversation.
-Think about the last time someone was and your spouse is angry with you and expresses that how hard it was to have a conversation.
-You can have a conversation when you're not angry about the anger, but not when you're angry.

-Similarly, when you're in a state of being angry, it's kind of hard to have a good conversation.
+Even if that is what we will help to address the issue.

+The angry person may think that they don't want to connection (but, really, doesn't everyone want connection?)

+But you definitely cannot have conversation.

+You can't really move from curiosity and compassion into a dialogue, because you don't have connection.

+And if you wanted to form a connection through conversation, you probably can't, either.

+Why?

+Because we need connection to have conversation.

 ### creates a controlling environment
 And the last one is it creates a controlling environment.

-When someone is angry because somebody feels the connection breaking and closes the conversation, it invites control.
-The angry person, more often than not, some part of that has a control.
-Now, why is there control?
-We go into that in other training and a lot of that comes from some kind of hurt.

-And so being able to connect with the hurt might be easier.
-But because of the nature of anger, it does create control.
+This may seem surprising, but by getting angry, you don't need to feel the out-of-control that comes from being vulnerable.
+Vulnerability comes from sharing a need (see [[Request: Mutual Benefit, Specific Action, Fulfill Your Need\|Request: Mutual Benefit, Specific Action, Fulfill Your Need]]).

+But it's easier and keeps you in control if you turn that disappointment into anger at the other person.

+You get to control the state of the relationship.
+It stays stuck.
+You don't have to do the work of letting someone be curious and compassionate towards you.

+Why?

+Because those are open-ended conversations.
+The angry person wants a very specific outcome.
+To open up the doors loses control.

+So it's easier to just stay in anger.

-It creates control.
-Ironically, the person who is quick to anger is out of control.
+Ironically, the person who is quick to anger is the one who lacks self-control.

-But it controls the other person.
+They do not move forward because they are controlling the other person.

 ## how to read this devotional privately
+Before going into your 15-minute conversation, take a full minute to reflect on these questions silently and privately.

 ### have you had a moment of being angry recently?
-So first with this devotional, read it privately, take a couple of moments and then have your conversation in the 15 minutes.
-So the first one is have you had a moment of being angry recently?
-And really just reflect on that.
-Could be something small, maybe you didn't say anything.
+Since the last time you came upon this devotion, did **you** act out in anger?

+It could be something small.
+Maybe you didn't say anything in your angry state, but you were angry, nevertheless.

-So that's better, but perhaps your spouse detected it.
+But perhaps your spouse detected it.
 It's your face, it's your tone, which is a big part of speaking, or you actually acted out in anger.

 ### what were your thoughts that created the anger?
-So as you do this, what were your thoughts that created the anger?
-Usually a thought is what creates that emotion.
+What were your thoughts that created your anger?

+Most people believe the other person creates the anger.

+This is wrong.

+Your thoughts creates anger.

+Children can just become angry without knowing what or why.

+For adults, you permit something to anger you.
+It could be truly legitimate.
+But that doesn't change the truth.

-You don't just become angry.
-Something happened in that split second which you became angry.
-I had this with my wife and was trying to figure out why we were having this issue and a bad sort of decision.
+Something happened in that split second which caused you to became angry.

-And I said, it was very hard for me to discuss this very important decision because you were responding in anger.
-But this is a very important decision for all of us.
-It was a financial decision.

-And I finally got to the point where she was angry.
-And I said, well, what's the thinking that's going on between anger?
-She was annoyed that I was bringing up the topic and thought it should just have been taken care of.
-But this was a joint decision, so I really didn't see a way around that.

-Think about your scenario.
-What's the thoughts that created it?
+Was it worth getting angry?
+Some things do warrant anger.

+But was this situation one of them?

 ### what were the facts?
+What are the actual facts?

+What did you see your spouse do factually?

+What did your spouse say?

+If your spouse insulted you, you do have a right to become angry.
+The question is whether you have self-control to not be angery, but then confront.

+Of, was it an unmet need (that perhaps your spouse doesn't know about!  see: [[Request One of Your Needs to be Met\|Request One of Your Needs to be Met]].)

-And then what are the actual facts?
-Because not all facts lead to whatever thought you had that created the anger.
-So now discuss it.
+Because not all facts lead to you the thoughts **you chose to have** that created the anger.

 ## how to discuss together for 15-minutes
+Do not get angry in this devotional!
+Recall God's mercy from His just wrath, and be quick to listen.

 ### discuss your angry moment, if you had one

 You had an angry moment.
-Discuss it if you had one.
-We talk later about sort of a confessional language, but for now it's fine.

-Just discuss it.
-Let's address it.
-Let's try to not let it just, like, build up in the basement of your soul
+You were angry.
+Talk about it, and ideally [[Confess and Pray Always\|Confess and Pray Always]].

+If you were the recipient of an angry moment from your spouse, you can also share the facts of the incident.

+If you think it needs to be discussed, agree either to set time later or to extend the time now.

+We want to make this a 15-minute habit.

 ### discuss and strengthen ways to mitigate "fast" anger
 Discuss if you haven't already?
 Or strengthen or review ways you mitigate fast anger.
 Everybody gets angry at some point.
 Fast anger, where you speak out.

 ### revisit your ways to handle anger in the marriage
-Once those words are spoken, they can't really be taken back.
-And there's not a time to revisit the past.
-There are times we should do it.

-If you have the time outside of 15 minutes, it's probably worth doing.
-Things that are said in anger, cause long term issues, and then chat as part of this devotion.
+Things that are said in anger cause long term issues.
 How do you revisit ways you handle anger in the marriage?

+Take time in this devotion, especially if you thankfully have not had an anger moment recently, to recommit to the ways to handle anger in the marriage.

 ## pray